-Overview: The Seattle-Tacoma International Airport has been awarded \$16 million from the Federal Aviation Administration.
-The funding will achieve a safer process for all coming through the security check points.
-This project will relocate security check point 1 from the ticketing level to the lower baggage claim level, which will provide additional screening capacity and improved wait times.
+The Seattle-Tacoma International Airport has been awarded a total of \$26 million from the Federal Aviation Administration.
+In 2022, they received \$10 million to modernize restrooms to meet Americans with Disabilities Act (ADA) standards, build low-flow fixtures and refillable water stations, install energy efficient lighting, and build three service-animal relief areas.
+In 2023, they received \$16 million to improve a security check point.
+The project will relocate Security Check Point 1 from the ticketing level to the lower baggage claim level, which will provide additional screening capacity and improved wait times.
 The project will include energy efficient upgrades and will meet or exceed all applicable ADA standards.